dmahugh/gcsql-admin/projects-instances.md

 ![project structure](images/project-structure.png)

-The [Google Cloud Platform console](https://console.cloud.google.com) provides a web interface that spans the full range of GCP services, including Cloud SQL.
-Just click "go to the SQL dashboard" to get to the SQL dashboard, and there you'll find options for creating and managing instances.

-You can do pretty much anything in the web console, but if you'd like to _automate_ administrative tasks (to handle CI and/or testing, for example), then you'll need to use the Cloud SQL Admin API.

 ### Projects

 At the highest level, a _project_ is a logical grouping of APIs and associated settings for billing and authentication.
 Every GCP resource you use must be in a specific project, and the resources within a single project can be configured to trust one another and use internal networks for low-latency communication.